-Learn to perform administrative and certain clinical duties under the direction of a physician.
-Administration duties may include scheduling appointments, maintaining medical records, billing and coding information for insurance purposes.
+Become a part of the healthcare team as a medical assistant.
+This one-year certificate is built to meet national accreditation standards and prepares students to perform administrative and clinical duties.
+Administrative duties may include scheduling appointments, maintaining medical records, and processing insurance claims.
 Clinical duties may include taking and recording vital signs and medical histories, preparing patients for examination, drawing blood and administering medications as directed by a physician.

 RSVP to (810) 989-5675 or (800) 553-2427, Ext.
 5675, option 1.
 Leave your name, phone number and the session you will be attending.
 You will not receive a call back.
 Walk-ins are welcome, but you are encouraged to RSVP.

 What is a medical assistant?